Binary Australia

-The Marriage Alliance is an Australian lobby group based in Sydney, New South Wales which supports the definition of marriage between a man and a woman as found in the Marriage Amendment Act 2004.
+Binary Australia formerly the Marriage Alliance, is an Australian anti-trans and anti-gay marriage lobby group based in Sydney, New South Wales.
 According to the group's website, it "is an independent alliance bringing together individuals and organisations supporting a common cause.
 We exist to voice the opinion of the silent majority of Australians that respect same-sex attracted people, but do not want to change the current definition of marriage."
 They campaign against same-sex marriage.

 In November 2018 the group rebranded as Binary Australia with the stated aim to "carry on the fight for traditional values that celebrate the inherent differences between boys and girls, men and women".
+The Global Project Against Hate and Extremism (GPAHE) released a report on October 5, 2022, in which it classified Binary Australia as an "anti-LGBTQ+" group.

 Campaigns

 Marriage Alliance partnered with the Coalition for Marriage and other groups opposed to same-sex marriage, to campaign for a 'No' vote in the 2017 Australian Marriage Law Postal Survey.

 They have conducted an extensive and controversial anti-gay marriage campaign in the media and on social media: